rocky-linux/documentation/docs/books/web_services/05-load-balancer-proxies.md

 ![Transparent implementation for the customer](img/varnish_website_with_varnish_port_80.png)

-To provide an HTTPS service, you'll need to add either a loadbalancer upstream of the varnish service or a proxy service on the varnish server, such as Apache, Nginx or HAProxy.
+To provide an HTTPS service, you'll need to add either a load balancer upstream of the varnish service or a proxy service on the varnish server, such as Apache, Nginx or HAProxy.

 ### Configuration